uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Frontend Long Poll API Latency
 * Meaning: Long poll means that the worker is waiting for a task.
 The latency is an Indicator for how busy the worker is.
 Poll for activity task and poll for decision task are the types of long poll requests.The api call times out at 50 seconds if no task can be picked up.A very low latency could mean that more workers need to be added.
-* No monitor needed as long latency is expected.
+* Suggested monitor: No monitor needed as long latency is expected.
 * Datadog query example
 ```
 avg:cadence_frontend.cadence_latency.quantile{$env,$Availability_Zone,$pXXLatency,operation:pollforactivitytask} by {operation}